 At Alveley Primary School we believe that children learn best when:

 Our literacy learning starts in Early Years when children learn phonics using the Letters and Sounds programme where children learn the phonic sound and the letter name.
+We use Pearson Phonics books and The Activelearn programme to support phonics teaching.
+The Pearson Phonics scheme of reading books allows children to consolidate and apply phonics sounds learnt in class within their reading.
 In Year 1, every child in England takes the Phonics Screening test in June.

 Presentation of work is important at our school and children are encouraged to take a pride in their work.
 Handwriting is taught through the Penpals system and children practice letter formation at least once a week.